-- (a) Six (6) electric melting units and their associated melt pots with a total rated capacity of 4,425 pounds metal (steel/brass/copper/aluminum/iron) per hour, and consisting of the following: - (1) One (1) 350 KW electric induction melting unit for processing steel, identified as M-226, constructed in July of 1988 and modified in 2015 for modification of the control system, consisting of two (2) melt pots (EU-173 and EU-174), controlled by a cyclone (CU-170) and cartridge filter control system (CU-603), exhausting inside.
+- (a) Five (5) electric induction melting units and their associated melt pots with a total rated capacity of 4,200 pounds metal (steel/brass/copper/aluminum/iron) per hour, controlled by a multi-cyclone system exhausting outside through stack SV-157, and consisting of the following: - (1) One (1) 350 KW electric induction melting unit for processing steel, constructed in July of 1988, consisting of two (2) melt pots (EU-173 and EU-174).
 Each melt pot has a maximum throughput rate of 1,000 pounds of steel alloy per hour.
+Only one melt pot can be in operation at a time.